shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

 The preview for the element is visible when you just drag and drop in an element and hit the exchange button.
-A modal will open up and will show you some elements and this is where you element preview should be visible now as well.
+A modal will open up and show you some elements, and this is where your element preview should be visible now.

 ### Element config component